kooshazarei/COVID-19-InstaPostIDs/README.md

 ### Inquiries
-For any further question, please contact Koosha Zarei at \textit{koosha.zarei@telecom-sudparis.eu}.
+For any further question, please contact Koosha Zarei at <koosha.zarei@telecom-sudparis.eu>.

 ### Licensing
 This dataset is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public License (CC BY-NC-SA 4.0) and we publish in agreement with Instagram's [Terms & Conditions](https://help.instagram.com/519522125107875 "Terms & Conditions").